lilventi/AdminDocsForSylius/Customer/Customers.md

   ![alt text](../assets/images/Customer/Customers/create.png "Order Shipments")

-  1. Go to the Customer Index Page
+  1. Navigate to the Customer Index Page
   2. Click the "Create" button in the top right corner
-  3. Fill out the form
+  3. Fill out the related form

- Make sure that on the "Account credentials" section:
+ In the "Account credentials" section, be sure that:
   - "Customer can login to store" is checked
   - "Enabled" is checked
-  - you've entered a password
+  - You've entered a password

  ## How to edit details about a customer?
  1. Go to the Customer Index Page
- 2. Type in the customer's email address in the Search filter; click "Filter"
+ 2. Type in the customer's email address in the Search filter
+ 3. Click "Filter"
- 3. Find the customer in the customers table and click the "Edit" button in the "Actions" column
+ 4. Find the customer in the customers table
+ 5. Click the "Edit" button in the "Actions" column
- 4. Change the relevant fields.
+ 6. Change the relevant fields
- 5. Click the "Save changes" button
+ 7. Click the "Save changes" button

  ## How to find orders related to a customer?
    1. Go to the Customer Index Page
-   2. Type in the customer's email address in the Search filter; click "Filter"
+   2. Type in the customer's email address in the Search filter
+   3. Click "Filter"
-   3. Find the customer in the table below and click the "Show orders" button in the "Actions" column
+   4. Find the customer in the table below
+   5. Click the "Show orders" button in the "Actions" column